Cambridge: Festivals and events

 Several fairs and festivals take place in Cambridge, mostly during the British summer.
 Midsummer Fair dates back to 1211, when it was granted a charter by King John.
 Today it exists primarily as an annual funfair with the vestige of a market attached and is held over several days around or close to midsummers day.
 On the first Saturday in June Midsummer Common is the site for Strawberry Fair, a free music and children's fair, with various market stalls.
 For one week in May, on Jesus Green, the annual Cambridge Beer Festival has been held since 1974.

+Launched in 1977 Cambridge Film Festival is the third-longest-running film festival in the UK.

+Presented annually each autumn by the Cambridge Film Trust, the Festival showcases a selection of around 100, predominantly independent and specialised, films and embeds them within a programme of special events, Q&As, and talks.

 Cambridge Folk Festival is held annually in the grounds of Cherry Hinton Hall.
 The festival has been organised by the city council since its inception in 1964.
 The Cambridge Summer Music Festival is an annual festival of classical music, held in the university's colleges and chapels.
 The Cambridge Shakespeare Festival is an eight-week season of open-air performances of the works of William Shakespeare, held in the gardens of various colleges of the university.
-Started in 1977, the Cambridge Film Festival was held annually in July, moving to September in 2008 to avoid a clash with the rescheduled Edinburgh Film Festival.

 The Cambridge Science Festival, typically held annually in March, is the United Kingdom's largest free science festival.
 The Cambridge Literary Festival, which focusses on contemporary literary fiction and non-fiction, is held bi-annually in April and November.
 Between 1975 and 1985 the Cambridge Poetry Festival was held biannually.
 Other festivals include the annual Mill Road Winter Fair, held the first Saturday of December, the E-luminate Festival, which took place every February from 2013 to 2018, and The Big Weekend, a city outdoor event organised by the City Council every July.

 Three Cambridge Free Festivals held in 1969, 1970, and 1971 that featured artists including David Bowie, King Crimson, Roy Harper, Spontaneous Combustion, UFO and others are believed by the festival organiser to have been the first free multiple-day rock music festivals held in the UK.